-How to Easily Make Custom Music Ringtones Using iTunes: iPhone is the world’s most powerful device. iPhone is always famous for its extraordinary features.
+How to Easily make ringtones for iPhone using iTunes: iPhone is the world’s most powerful device. iPhone is always famous for its extraordinary features.
 It has a revamped notification system, PC-free functionality, iMessage and custom alert tones.
 Some of them are small but significant, and many people are crazy about it.

 Making a custom music ringtone is a modest but important characteristic.
-Apple made a lot of changes to iTunes which were cosmetic, but some of them included features like ringtone creation.
+Apple made a lot of changes to iTunes which were cosmetic, but some of them included features like make ringtones for iPhone.
 Many people are so obsessed with one specific song, and they love to play it again and again.
 So they choose to set it as a ringtone for their smartphones.

 A variety of tones are loaded in advance in the iPhones, but users generally want to set up their own custom ringtones.
 Apple doesn’t have an easy way to create custom ringtones, it is tough but not impossible.
 So we have a technique for the making custom ringtones using iTunes for the crazy ones, who love the specific song and want the same as their ring tone.

 Points to know before making custom ringtones using iTunes